MicrosoftDocs/sql-docs/docs/relational-databases/performance/best-practice-with-the-query-store.md

 ---
-title: "Best practices with Query Store"
+title: "Best practices for monitoring workloads with Query Store"
 description: Learn best practices for using SQL Server Query Store with your workload, such as using the latest SQL Server Management Studio and Query Performance Insight. ms.custom:
 - event-tier1-build-2022
-ms.date: "06/15/2022"
+ms.date: 09/20/2022
 ms.prod: sql
-ms.prod_service: "database-engine, sql-database"
 ms.technology: performance
 ms.topic: conceptual
 helpviewer_keywords: